Ethical Policy of International Journal of Health Policy and Management (IJHPM)

 The IJHPM uses the Cross iThenticate Plagiarism detector to screen submitted manuscripts for originality.
 Using this service, we can detect if a manuscript contains passages of text that appear in other publications or resources.
 The duplication should not be more than 10%.

-The IJHPM supports the Open Access initiative.
+The IJHPM supports the Open Access initiative and the authors retain the copyright without restrictions.
 Abstracts and full texts (PDF format) of all articles published by the IJHPM are freely accessible to everyone immediately upon publication.
 Reusing and publishing IJHPM published articles (main text, tables, and figures) is permitted by following Creative Commons user license: https://creativecommons.org/licenses/by/4.0/.
 Users are free to copy and redistribute the IJHPM published articles in any medium or format under the Creative commons license terms and conditions, but need to provide the appropriate bibliographic citation of the IJHPM published articles in their works.